cycloptux/GiselleBot-Documentation/docs/source/moderation_and_administration/permissions.rst

 Default Module Permissions
 ==========================

-Here's the list of modules that are automatically enabled for everyone as soon as the bot joins a server and those that are locked to administrators only.
+Here's the list of modules that are automatically enabled for everyone as soon as the bot joins a server and those that are locked to server managers only.
 Internal module permissions and in-Discord permissions checks (e.g. "Manage Messages") still apply.

 Available to everyone
 ---------------------